peacematha/peacematha/README.md

-- 👋 Hi, I’m @peacematha
+- 👋 Hi, I’m @peacematha : A

--  About: Peace
 Seasoned Software Engineer with over 6 years of experience working in the Public Sector, financial sector, and Insurance Sector, within the Business Intelligence and data engineering space.
 Born Full stack developer and solution-driven, logical thinker.
 Always learning and evolving because stagnation equals obsoletion.